ejhocker/startup/README.md

 - **Web Socket Data** - When a user marks a trick as learned there is a notification for other users.
 - **Database Data** - The list of tricks learned for each user is stored in the database.

+### HTML Deliverable
+The structure of the application has been built with HTML.

+- **HTML Pages** - Three HTML pages that represent the login page, the trick menu, and the checklist of mastered tricks.
+I plan to use a d
+- **Links** - There are navigational links at the top of the three main pages to each of the other pages.
+The tricks in the trick menu each link to their respective trick page.
+- **Text** - Each trick is described with textual steps.
+- **Third Party Service Call** - The dog fact on the mastery page is the placeholder for calling a Third Party Service that returns dog facts.
+- **Images** - There are images for each of the trick HTML pages as well as the bullet points and checkboxes will be images in later updates.
+- **Login** - The input box and submit button on the home page are for logging in.
+- **Database** - The mastery of tricks checkbox list will be pulled from the database (maintaining the information across the app).
+- **WebSocket** - The notifications about other users learning tricks represent the interaction between users through the WebSocket.

 [Notes](notes.md)